 - Antimicrobial therapy should be based on the patient's characteristics, the setting in which aspiration occurred, the severity of pneumonia, and available information regarding local pathogens and resistance patterns.

-- The role of steroids is uncertain and not of proven benefit.
+- The role of steroids is uncertain.

 - Supportive therapy with fluid management, bronchodilators and physiotherapy may help.

 - Untreated, bacterial aspiration pneumonia may progress to lung abscess or bronchiectasis.

 - Acute respiratory distress.

 This depends on the underlying cause, general well-being of the patient, presence of complications, speed of diagnosis and effective treatment.

 - Keep the head of the bed at a 30° angle: this reduces the risk or aspiration pneumonia in those at risk.

 - Nasogastric feeding for at-risk patients - eg, poor gag reflex, dysphagia.